wavemaker/docs/learn/react-native/right-to-left-support.md

 ### LTR vs RTL Layout

-Most of the languages follow Left to Right (LTR) format and therefore the most of the applications by default come with LTR layout.
-But for RTL languages the application's UI layout along with other alignments need to be changed for RTL users.
+Most languages follow a left-to-right (LTR) format; therefore, most applications default to an LTR layout.
+However, for right-to-left (RTL) languages, the application's UI layout and other alignments need to be adjusted accordingly.

 <div>
 <img src={basespinnerltr} style={{width:300,marginRight:10}} />